Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/conclusion.md

 If you closely examine the video above, then you may be curious about the way that bacteria turn around and head back toward the attractant.
 When they reorient, their behavior appears more intelligent than simply walking in a random direction.
 As is often true in biology, the reality of the system that we are studying turns out to be more complex than we might at first imagine.

 The direction of bacterial reorientation is not completely random, but rather follows a normal distribution with mean of 68° and standard deviation of 36°[^Berg1972].
-That is, the bacterium typically does not tend to make as drastic of a change to its orientation as it would in a pure random walk, which would on average have a change in orientation of 90°.
+That is, the bacterium typically does not tend to make as drastic of a change to its orientation as it would in a pure random walk, which would have an average change in orientation of 90°.

 Furthermore, the direction of the bacterium's reorientation also depends on whether the cell is traveling in the correct direction.[^Saragosti2011] If the bacterium is moving up an attractant gradient, then it makes smaller changes in its reorientation angle, a feature that helps the cell continue moving straight if it is traveling in the direction of an attractant.

 For that matter, the run-and-tumble model of *E. coli* only represents one way for bacteria to explore their surroundings.
 Microorganisms have many different sizes, shapes, metabolisms, and they live in a very diverse range of environments, which has produced several other exploration strategies.[^Mitchell2006].

-We are fortunate to have this wealth of research on chemotaxis in *E. coli*, which may be the single most studied biological system from the perspective of demonstrating how chemical reactions produce emergent behavior.
-However, for the study of most biological systems, finding a clear thread connecting a reductionist view of the system to that system's holistic behavior remains a dream.
+We are fortunate to have this wealth of research on chemotaxis in *E. coli*, which may be the single most studied biological system from the perspective of understanding how chemical reactions produce emergent behavior.
+However, for the study of most biological systems, a clear thread connecting a reductionist view of the system to that system's holistic behavior remains a dream.
 (For example: how can your thoughts while reading this parenthetical aside be distilled into the firings of individual neurons?)
-Regardless of what the future holds, we can be confident that uncovering the underlying mechanisms of biological systems will continue to inspire the work of biological modelers for many years.
+Fortunately, we can be confident that uncovering the underlying mechanisms of biological systems will continue to inspire the work of biological modelers for many years.

 [Visit exercises](exercises){: .btn .btn--success .btn--large}
 {: style="font-size: 100%; text-align: center;"}